-In this post, we will take a look in detail at 7 of the most important mobility aids for the elderly.
-The devices we’ll take a look at include:
+Here is a detailed look at 7 of the most important mobility aids for the elderly.
+These devices include:

 - Walking Frames